Lester, Cubs bounce back with 8-1 victory over Angels

+CHICAGO (AP) — The Chicago Cubs sacrificed a day off and got some needed confidence in return.

-CHICAGO (AP) — Jon Lester returned to form, allowing one run in seven innings, and the Chicago Cubs’ offense came alive in an 8-1 victory over the Los Angeles Angels on Monday.
+Jon Lester returned to form, allowing one run in seven innings, and the Cubs’ offense came alive in an 8-1 victory over the Los Angeles Angels on Monday.

 Coming off three straight losses at St. Louis in which they scored six total runs, the Cubs broke loose with a five-run sixth inning.
 Javier Báez began the onslaught with a run-scoring double, one of his three RBIs, as Chicago picked up its second win in its past eight games.